 Café Gourmand Ideas

-Unlike other Parisian desserts, there’s no set items that must appear on a café gourmand plate, so it depends on the chef’s creativity.
-This gives floor to endless café gourmand ideas!
-Below, some tips for preparing a café gourmand at home.
+Unlike other desserts in Paris, there are no set items that must appear on a café gourmand plate, so it depends on the chef’s creativity.
+This gives the floor to endless café gourmand ideas!
+Below, are some tips for preparing a café gourmand at home.